-Your first day to register for fall 2021 classes is anticipated to take place on Wednesday, June 16 at 9:00 AM ET.
+Your first day to register for Fall 2022 classes is anticipated to take place on Wednesday, June 15 at 9:00 AM ET.

-- Strive for a balanced schedule.
+Strive for a balanced schedule.
 We recommend you schedule two classes on Mondays/Wednesdays and two classes on Tuesdays/Thursdays.
-The required Cohort Leadership Program class is typically held on Fridays.
+The required Cohort Leadership Program (CLP) class is typically held on Fridays.

 Plan ahead.
 Be mindful of your expected obligations outside of the classroom (such as religious observances and other commitments) when scheduling classes.

 Maintain satisfactory degree progress.
 Aim to enroll in 16 – 18 credits each semester.

 Be flexible.
 Be prepared with several alternative sections of your selected courses (not just the ones you've placed in your cart).
 Math and Writing courses may appear "open," but Albert may not let you register at your initial registration time.
 If you receive the error message: "Reserve capacity has been met," this means a section has reached its maximum enrollment for Stern students.
 Look at the alternative sections you noted in preparation.

 Monitor Albert.
 Some courses like Text & Ideas, Cultures & Contexts, natural sciences, and statistics may close and then re-open throughout the summer.

 Be prepared.
 Read through the notes listed for your intended classes in Albert, as they indicate pre-requisites and enrollment eligibility.